Vanilla-OS/custom-image/README.md

 # Custom Vib Image

-This template repository is a starting point for creating custom [Vib images](https://github.com/Vanilla-OS/Vib) on top of our [desktop image](https://github.com/Vanilla-OS/desktop-image).
+This template repository is a starting point for creating custom [Vib images](https://github.com/Vanilla-OS/Vib) on top of [official vanilla images](https://images.vanillaos.org) like [desktop image](https://github.com/Vanilla-OS/desktop-image).
 It contains a basic recipe and an example module to get you started.

 It is suggested to checkout the [Vib repository's README](https://github.com/Vanilla-OS/Vib?tab=readme-ov-file#recipe-format) to know more about the recipe format, structure of modules and the supported fields.